Max Steiner: Early years (1888–1907)

-Max Steiner was born on May 10, 1888, in Vienna, Austria-Hungary, as the only child in a wealthy business and theatrical family of Jewish heritage.
+Max Steiner was born on 10 May 1888, in Vienna, Austria-Hungary, as the only child in a wealthy business and theatrical family of Jewish heritage.
 He was named after his paternal grandfather, Maximilian Steiner (1839–1880), who was credited with first persuading Johann Strauss II to write for the theater, and was the influential manager of Vienna's historic Theater an der Wien.
 His parents were Marie Josefine/Mirjam (Hasiba) and Hungarian-Jewish Gábor Steiner (1858–1944, born in Temesvár, Kingdom of Hungary, Austrian Empire), a Viennese impresario, carnival exposition manager, and inventor, responsible for building the Wiener Riesenrad.
 His father encouraged Steiner's musical talent, and allowed him to conduct an American operetta at the age of twelve, The Belle of New York, which allowed Steiner to gain early recognition by the operetta's author, Gustave Kerker.
 Steiner's mother Marie was a dancer in stage productions put on by his grandfather when she was young, but later became involved in the restaurant business.
-His godfather was the composer Richard Strauss who strongly influenced Steiner's future work.
+Richard Strauss strongly influenced Steiner's future work.
 Steiner often credited his family for inspiring his early musical abilities.
-As early as six years old, Steiner was taking three or four piano lessons a week, yet often became bored of the lessons.
+As early as six years old, Steiner was taking three or four piano lessons a week from Johannes Brahms but often became bored with the lessons.
 Because of this, he would practice improvising on his own, his father encouraging him to write his music down.
 Steiner cited his early improvisation as an influence of his taste in music, particularly his interest in the music of Claude Debussy which was "avant garde" for the time.
 In his youth, he began his composing career through his work on marches for regimental bands and hit songs for a show put on by his father.

 Steiner's parents sent him to the Vienna University of Technology, but he expressed little interest in scholastic subjects.
 He enrolled in the Imperial Academy of Music in 1904, where, due to his precocious musical talents and private tutoring by Robert Fuchs, and Gustav Mahler, he completed a four-year course in only one year, winning himself a gold medal from the academy at the age of fifteen.
-He studied various instruments including piano, organ, violin, double bass, and trumpet.
+He studied various instruments including violin, double bass, organ, and trumpet.
 His preferred and best instrument was the piano, but he acknowledged the importance of being familiar with what the other instruments could do.
 He also had courses in harmony, counterpoint, and composition.
 Along with Mahler and Fuchs, he cited his teachers as Felix Weingartner and Edmund Eysler.